As the world executes fewer prisoners, the U.S. government is executing ever more

 The Trump administration, which announced it would resume federal executions in 2019 after a 16-year moratorium, plans to execute at least four more people before Biden takes office, putting the country at odds with a larger trend of declining executions worldwide.

-According to Amnesty International, the rate of global executions has declined in the last few years with 657 recorded in 2019, compared to 690 in 2018 and 993 in 2017.
+According to Amnesty International, the rate of global executions has declined in the past few years with 657 recorded in 2019, compared with 690 in 2018 and 993 in 2017.

 The United States executed 22 people in 2019, behind only China, Iran, Saudi Arabia, Iraq and Egypt.
 It has been the only country in the Americas to carry out capital punishment for more than a decade.